Our goal at Simons Collaboration on Principles of Microbial Ecosystems (PriME) is to develop a quantitative synthesis of microbial ecology.

 Our unique combination of expertise and innovative experimental platforms has allowed us to study the assembly of microbial ecosystems directly at the microscale as a function of the interplay between physiology and physical processes.

-Over four years ago, we started building our Simons Collaboration on Principles of Microbial Ecosystems (PriME) with the goal of developing a quantitative synthesis of microbial ecology – a much needed step towards gaining a predictive understanding of Earth’s microbiomes.
-Building such a synthesis required us to bring together a highly interdisciplinary team and to integrate quantitative modeling with the development of new experimental systems and tools, designed to enable the identification of the main processes that govern the assembly and functioning of microbial communities.
+In spring 2017, we initiated our Simons Collaboration on Principles of Microbial Ecosystems (PriME) with the goal of developing a quantitative synthesis of microbial ecology – a crucial step toward gaining a predictive understanding of Earth’s microbiomes.
+Building such a synthesis required to build a highly interdisciplinary team and to integrate quantitative modeling with the development of new experimental systems and tools.
+These were designed to enable the identification of the main processes governing the assembly and functioning of microbial communities.

-We undertook this ambitious goal primarily in the context of the microbial communities that drive the carbon cycle in the ocean, by degrading and consuming organic matter produced by phytoplankton, either directly in dissolved form or after this organic matter has turned into marine snow particles that sink into the deep ocean.
-Individual phytoplankton and marine particles are microscopic hotspots that create intense, localized microbial activity in an otherwise resource-poor environment, akin to watering holes for animals in arid climates.
-The collective metabolism of microbial communities utilizing these hotspots turns organic matter into biomass, CO2 and dissolved waste products, and these outputs are then subject to the physical and chemical processes that take place at larger scales (e.g., diffusion, hydrodynamic mixing and sinking), connecting micro-scale biological and biophysical dynamics to the ocean-scale carbon cycle.
-Despite their global relevance, our understanding of the processes that govern the assembly and function of these hotspot-associated microbial communities remains limited.
+We undertook this ambitious goal primarily within the context of the microbial communities that drive the carbon cycle in the ocean.
+These communities degrade and consume organic matter produced by phytoplankton, either directly in dissolved form or after this organic matter has transformed into marine snow particles that sink into the deep ocean.
+Individual phytoplankton and marine particles act as microscopic hotspots that create intense, localized microbial activity in an otherwise resource-poor environment, similar to watering holes for animals in arid climates.
+The collective metabolism of microbial communities utilizing these hotspots converts organic matter into biomass, CO2 and dissolved waste products.
+These outputs are then subject to the physical and chemical processes occurring at larger scales (e.g., diffusion, hydrodynamic mixing and sinking), connecting micro-scale biological and biophysical dynamics to the ocean-scale carbon cycle.
+Despite their global relevance, our understanding of the processes governing the assembly and function of these hotspot-associated microbial communities remains limited.
 Improving our mechanistic understanding of these processes will allow us to quantitatively predict microbial function and the overall ecosystem-level impact of these processes.

 PriME has made great progress towards developing a quantitative synthesis of these important microbial ecosystems.